Welcome to Day 36 of #100daysofenrichment and thank you for joining us on this journey!

 Letting animals choose sounds straight forward.
 But assessing whether the animal is actually making a choice or being affected by some other variable is tricky to narrow down.

-Make sure that you provide choices where it’s possible; we’ve talked about providing a choice of bedding, for example.
+Make sure that you provide choices where it’s possible; we’ve talked about providing a choice of bedding, and most importantly in giving them choice in interactions by helping them consent to touching, for example.

-While deconstructed-dog-food games provide different sensory pay-offs, it might also help us assessing and providing choice.
+While deconstructed-dog-food games provide different sensory pay-offs, it might also help us in assessing and providing choice.